dpappachan/RouteScout/README.md

 A natural-language hiking trip planner for the Sierra Nevada.
 You type something like *"3-day loop from Tuolumne camping at lakes, 9 miles a day"* and get back a routed map, a day-by-day breakdown, an elevation profile, the wilderness regulations you'll actually need, and a written trip plan.

-I built this after my first JMT section hike.
-The slow part of trip planning isn't the gear — it's deciding where to go, fitting it to a permit window, and stitching together the daily mileage.
-This is an attempt to make that part take 13 seconds.

 ![Trail graph](data/sierra_graph.png)

 ## How it works